 This is something that I have thought of myself back when I only played online, there is just something about physical chess competitions.
 I think that it is what I need to get to the next level, and it turns out I am right.

-I will discuss when you should consider going to your first chess tournament, keep on reading if you’re interested.
+I will discuss when you should consider going to your first chess tournament.
+With all of that in mind, let’s get started.

 Play your first tournament after being 1800 on lichess and 1500 on chess.com

 Most people who would recommend you to play on official chess tournaments do not really give an accurate measurement on when you should do it, I think that this is wrong.
 It is best to have a specific number you can check so you are really sure that it is the right time.